angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 the first place was making Echoes better by helping to generate mana from the new hand, so it seemed like Grid was a natural fit to this plan.
 But there were some issues: Defense Grid costs 2 mana, and Opal can't help cast it if you're relying on it to hit Metalcraft.
-This made it actaully quite awkward and the deck felt slower as a result, and it still only left me with 20 artifacts which is a little lower than I wanted.
+This made it actually quite awkward and the deck felt slower as a result, and it still only left me with 20 artifacts which is a little lower than I wanted.